-There is a tiny bit more to the evidentiary trail.
-Robert Rankin, son of David and Margaret, disappeared from the Iredell records after February 1826 without leaving a will or estate administration.
+There is a bit more to the evidentiary trail.
+Robert Rankin, son of David and Margaret, disappeared from the Iredell records after February 1826 without leaving a will or estate administration there.
 Robert Rankin of Gibson County made his first appearance on the tax list there in 1827.
-Jody and I long wondered where the heck Robert went after he left Iredell.
+Jody and I long wondered where the heck Robert had gone after he left Iredell.
 Had it not been for some black ice on I-20 a few miles east of Oxford, Alabama, we would probably still be in the dark.

-There is one more small connection between Gibson and Iredell County Rankins.
+Finally, there is another connection between Gibson and Iredell County Rankins.
 Robert (proved son of David and Margaret) had two sons who remained in the Iredell/Lincoln area.
 One of them was Denny Rankin, who married Sarah McMinn.
 Robert A. Rankin and Samuel Rankin were Denny and Sarah McMinn Rankin’s sons.

 Robert A. Rankin began appearing in the Gibson County records in 1838.
 Samuel Rankin was there by 1837, when he was security on the administrator’s bond of a John McMinn.
-In the 1840 census for Gibson, neither Robert of Iredell/Gibson, Robert A., nor Samuel Rankin were enumerated there.
+In the 1840 census for Gibson, neither Robert of Iredell/Gibson nor his grandsons Robert A. and Samuel Rankin, were enumerated there.
 Robert A. and his brother Samuel had moved on to Shelby County, where both died; Samuel was Robert A.’s administrator.

 Finally, please note that there were two other Rankin lines in Gibson County.
 I found no evidence to connect any of them to the Rankins from Iredell County.
 Briefly, here are the other Rankin families: